SafeKit User's Guide

 · The user safekit and a group safekit are created: all users belonging to the safekit group, and the user root can execute SafeKit commands

 · In a farm module with load balancing on a virtual IP address, the vip kernel module is compiled when the module is configured.
-To compile successfully, Linux packages must be installed, as well as the devel package corresponding to the kernel version installed (kernel-devel).
+To compile successfully, Linux packages must be installed.
+See the SafeKit Release Notes for an up-to-date list of the packages.

 · For a farm with SafeKit load balancing on a bonding interface, no ARP should be set in the bonding configuration.
-Otherwise the association <virtual IP address, invisible virtual MAC address> is broken in client ARP caches with physical MAC address of the bonding interface: see section 4.3.4
+Otherwise, the association <virtual IP address, invisible virtual MAC address> is broken in client ARP caches with physical MAC address of the bonding interface.

 2.2 Mirror installation recommendation